Am I A Candidate?

 Obesity Surgery Candidates

 While obesity surgery provides effective weight-loss options for obese individuals, the procedures are not for everyone.
-People who wish to undergo obesity surgery should meet with a Kim Bariatric Institute surgeon to determine whether they are qualified candidates.
+People who wish to undergo obesity surgery should meet with a DFW Bariatric Institute surgeon to determine whether they are qualified candidates.
 Qualified candidates for obesity surgery procedures provided at our practice including gastric sleeve resection, gastric bypass surgery, Biliary Pancreatic Diversion with Duodenal Switch, revision weight loss surgery, and LAP-BAND® System should:

 - Be between 18 and 65 years old